Choosing an accountant for your limited company

 Tip 1: Choose a specialist

 The specialist accountants usually offer a package for a fixed monthly fee, which includes preparation of accounts, corporation tax return, payroll matters, statutory affairs and telephone support.
+Some packages include more than others, so make sure you do your homework when comparing different accounting firms - use our checklist.

 A specialist accountant will have a far greater degree of knowledge to the areas which will specifically concern you, for example, IR35 and other “hot topics” relevant to your industry.

-Tip 2: Check for Professional Qualifications
+Tip 2: Check for professional qualifications

 The vast majority of the specialist firms offering services to consultants are run by chartered accountants who have chosen to specialise but also have a professional qualification and code of ethics, which may give you some degree of comfort.